joshunrau/MplusLGM/README.md

 ## Installation

-Installation can be performed using the devtools package.
-Dependencies availible in the CRAN repository will be installed automatically.
-However, the rhdf5 package from bioconductor must be installed manually.
+MplusLGM and most dependencies can be installed from GitHub using the devtools package.
+However, the rhdf5 package from bioconductor must be installed manually as it is not available on the CRAN repository.

 ```
 # Install devtools from CRAN if not already installed